華文

 After the flood, the city's flood-bot must pay people on time and fix mistakes.

-What could go wrong (and quick fixes)
+What could go wrong

-Interfaces with the other packs
+Interfaces with other packs

 A closing image: the signed work order